 A large portion of Fairfax County Park Authority projects are supported by General Obligation Bonds.
 The completion of the 2016 Parks Count, which is the Park Authority Needs Assessment was completed and provides recommendations for capital investments in the park system based on a body of data that the Park Authority will continue using for years.
-The total projected need for the ten-year period was \$939,161,000; that amount has been reduced by \$94,700,000 due to the approval of the 2016 Park Bond Referendum for a future need of \$844,461,000.
-The remaining needs of \$844,461,000 is broken out into three strategic areas in five-year increments.
+The total projected need for the ten-year period was \$939,161,000; that amount has been reduced by \$94,700,000 due to the approval of the 2016 Park Bond Referendum and by \$100,000,000 due to the 2020 Park Bond Referendum.
+The remaining needs of \$744,461,000 is broken out into three strategic areas in five-year increments.

 - Critical, "Repairing what we have" makes the most of existing resources with the primary goal being for FCPA to maintain services.
 The plan addresses deferred maintenance at existing parks and facilities.
-The Critical funding need is \$91,892,000 over the next five years. - Sustainable, "Upgrade Existing" looks at enhancing existing programs, beginning new alternative programs, or making other strategic changes that would require additional operational or capital

-- funding.
-The Sustainable need for years 1-5 is \$107,945,000, the need for years 6-10 is \$172,350,000, for a total of \$280,295,000. - Visionary, "New, Significant Upgrades" includes new and expanded facilities to fully meet needs desired by the community and ensure that the Park Authority remains a preferred provider of park and recreation amenities.
-The Visionary need is \$472,274,000 over the 10-year period, and if funding is made available in 1-5 years staff would accelerate visionary elements that include expansion and renovation of existing recreation centers and development of new athletic facilities.
+The Critical funding need is \$82,691,424 over the next five years. - Sustainable, "Upgrade Existing" looks at enhancing existing programs, beginning new alternative programs, or making other strategic changes that would require additional operational or capital funding.
+The Sustainable need for years 1-5 is \$102,461,220 the need for years 6-10 is \$164,282,756, for a total of \$266,743,976. - Visionary, "New, Significant Upgrades" includes new and expanded facilities to fully meet needs desired by the community and ensure that the Park Authority remains a preferred provider of park and recreation amenities.
+The Visionary need is \$395,025,600 over the 10-year period, and if funding is made available in 1-5 years staff would accelerate visionary elements that include expansion and renovation of existing recreation centers and development of new athletic facilities.